Homebrew/homebrew-cask/doc/CASK_LANGUAGE_REFERENCE.md

 ### Zap Stanza Purpose

-The `zap` stanza describes a more complete uninstallation of resources associated with a Cask.
+The `zap` stanza describes a more complete uninstallation of files associated with a Cask.
 The `zap` procedures will never be performed by default, but only if the user invokes the `zap` verb:

 ```bash
 $ brew cask zap td-toolbelt             # also removes org.ruby-lang.installer